-On another note, I just joined a publishing related blogfest.
+On another note, I just joined a publishing-related blogfest.
 The badge is on the blog sidebar right now!
-I honestly have no idea how it works, but I figured I'd try it out.
+I'm not sure how it works, but I figured I'd try it out.
 The possibility of getting looked at by professionals is always good.
-The one thing I do know is that I'm going to be required to post some personal info on Monday, so, be expecting that.
-Also, you know juliathewritergirl, whom I've mentioned before?
-My writing buddy?
-She's in the blogfest too.
-And just cuz I want to, here's the link to her blog.
+As part of it, I'm going to post some personal info on Monday.
+My best writing friend (BWF?) juliathewritergirl is also participating, and you can check out her blog here.

-This is the first full novel I wrote (in sixth grade) that I still have and intend, currently, to publish.
-It's a middle grade female-oriented epic fantasy.
-The music I connect to this is solely from the classical repertoire--in fact, it's all from Tchaikovsky's The Nutcracker.
+This is the earliest novel I wrote (in sixth grade) that I'm still working on today.
+It's an MG epic portal fantasy about a gifted young girl who goes on a journey to save her family.
+The music I associate with this is solely from the classical genre--in fact, it's all from Tchaikovsky's The Nutcracker.

-"Trepak" and "Mother Gigone & the Clowns" were chosen as songs of celebration for the end track in the novel, due to their high-energy, fun intensity.
-A final balcony scene focuses around "Pas de Deux," which is also my favorite classical piece ever.
-It's very lush and romantic in an intense, almost sad way, which I connect to on a personal level.
+"Trepak" and "Mother Gigone & the Clowns" are songs of celebration for the end of the novel.
+A final balcony scene focuses around "Pas de Deux," which is also my favorite classical piece.
+It's very lush and romantic in an intense, almost tragic way.

-This is the singular novel from seventh grade which I am still working on.
-It's a middle grade science fiction, but has no musical connections at this time, mostly because I was undergoing a change in musical tastes through my middle school years.
-(Before that, I didn't know any popular music--I just listened to Enya and classical stuff.
-Can you imagine?
-Then I got to middle school and the radio was on everywhere, and man, was I overwhelmed at first!)
+This is the one novel from seventh grade that I am still working on.
+It's MG speculative fiction about survivors of an apocalypse who make a deal with Time to reverse what happened.
+It has no musical associations at this time, mostly because I was undergoing a change in musical tastes during my middle school years.

 "What Hurts the Most" Cascada